CALP Technical Advisor

 - With members, co-create evidence-based tools, guidance and good practice.

-- Contribute to the development of a small number of flagship products e.g. The State of the World’s Cash, The CALP Glossary and the Programme Quality Toolbox.
+- Lead and contribute to the development of a small number of flagship products e.g. CALP Glossary, State of the Worlds Cash, Programme Quality Tool Box.

 - Provide technical input and oversight of CALP’s core training materials – supporting on-going integration of evidence into training materials